Pittsburgh-NEH-Institute/Institute-Materials-2020/schedule/week_1/week_1_day_4_plan.md

 Time | Topic | Type
 ---- | ---- | ----
-30 min | Add your fields to the index and begin querying. | Code lab 60 min | Participants work together on preliminary code that they would like to develop into a feature. | Code lab
+30 min | Building a title list with XQuery: Create the view: transform the model to HTML. | Code lab 60 min | Participants work together on preliminary code that they would like to develop into a feature. | Code lab

 ## 12:30–2:00: Lunch